cryptpad/blueprints/prototypes/revocation.md

     * the hash of the previous one to guarantee the ordering, i.e., we do neither rely on time nor on the server for this.
     * a signature of all other components by signature key that is valid at this point in time.
-This guarantees that the content is not mallable.
+This guarantees that the content is not malleable.
 However, the server can drop the last messages.
 To prevent this, users should store the hash of the latest message in their drive.
     * the public key that signed the message to make the signature more easily